WFH guide

 Zoom, storage, security, design, or productivity subscriptions used for work.

-Calculate your WFH estimateCompare the 67c/hour method with a simple actual-cost estimate, then keep the receipts that support your claim.Continue
+Calculate your WFH estimateCompare the 70c/hour method with a record-based actual-cost estimate, then keep the receipts for review.Continue

 Sources